nicholaswmin/automap/.github/CONTRIBUTING.md

 > a pull-request to `main` branch

-In addition to the above, the following:
+In addition to the above, these:

 ```bash
 npm run test:integration